Skip to Main Content

 4. Pursue loan forgiveness for federal student loans

-There are several student loan forgiveness programs available if you have federal student loans.
-Most of these require you to work in a certain field as well as make qualifying payments for a specific period of time.
+Several student loan forgiveness programs are available if you have federal student loans.
+Most of these require you to work in a certain field and make qualifying payments for a specific period of time.

 If you have federal loans and work for a nonprofit or government organization, you might be eligible for Public Service Loan Forgiveness (PSLF).
 Under this program, you'll need to make qualifying payments for 10 years to have your loans forgiven.